Purpose and Policies of The Principia

 1. Teaching at Principia shall emphasize the point of view that education carries with it the obligation to use technical skills and intellectual attainments for the betterment of humanity.

-In its educational methods and business practices, The Principia shall make constant efforts to lift its standards to the highest point that the wisdom and experience of the administration, faculty, and staff, and the financial resources of the institution will permit.
+1. Principia seeks continuously to improve its facilities, methods, and business practices to keep abreast of educational progress and changing world conditions.
+Principia makes constant efforts to lift its standards to the highest point that the wisdom and experience of the administration, faculty, and staff–and the financial resources of the institution–permit.

 1. The Principia takes the position that education in its fullest sense cannot be confined to academic subjects but includes the building of character.